dkfz-med-phys-rad/musire/README.md

 ```

 ## How to cite this code
-Please cite the following publication:
+Please cite the following publication which is published in the Philosophical Transactions A issue on “Synergistic tomographic image reconstruction: part 2”:

 <a><img src="./rsta-theme-issue.jpg" width="500"></a>
 ```
 @article{PETER2021,